SWM X3

-The SWM X3 is a 7-seater compact crossover that is manufactured by the Chinese manufacturer SWM (automobiles) of Brilliance Shineray.
+The SWM X3 is a mid-size crossover SUV that is manufactured by the Chinese manufacturer SWM (automobiles) of Brilliance Shineray.
 The SWM X3 was launched on the 2017 Shanghai Auto Show in China.

 Overview

 Developed based on the same platform as the SWM X2, which is a rebadged Jinbei 750, the power of the SWM X3 comes from 3 engine options including the 1.5 liter DG15 engine, DG16 engines and the turbo DG15T engine developed by Brilliance.
 Prices of the SWM X3 ranges from 55,000 yuan to 82,900 yuan.